mmatschiner/tutorials/multiple_sequence_alignment/README.md

 We'll start by aligning sequences of the mitochondrial 16S gene with the program MAFFT and we will visualize and improve the alignment using the software AliView.

 * Download the file [`16s.fasta`](data/16s.fasta) containing 16S sequences to your analysis directory.
-Have a look at the file in a text editor, or on the command line using for example the `less` command:
+Have a look at the file in a text editor, or on the command line, using, for example, the `less` command:

 		less 16s.fasta

-	You'll see that each record consists of an ID and a sequence, of which the ID is always on a single line that starts with a ‘>' symbol, followed by lines containing the sequence.
+	You'll see that each record consists of an ID and a sequence, of which the ID is always on a single line that starts with a ">" symbol, followed by lines containing the sequence.
 The sequences are not aligned yet; this is the reason why they contain no gaps and differ in length.
 Instead of the 14-character IDs used in this file, other naming schemes could be applied; however, I strongly recommend the use of short and simple IDs because in phylogenetic analyses, many programs or scripts may not work if you use actual latin or common species names that contain spaces or hyphens.

 * Open the [website for the online version of MAFFT](https://mafft.cbrc.jp/alignment/server/).
 This site provides a web interface to the MAFFT alignment program ([Katoh et al. 2017](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbx108/4106928)).
 Instead of using the website, you may also use MAFFT on your computer if you succeeded in installing it.